-If other students are bullying a teen or tween in school, realistically what can a parent expect the teacher to do for bullying help?
-And how should a parents broach bullying behavior in a way that is most effective in achieving results?
+If other students are bullying a teen or tween in school, realistically what can a parent expect the teacher to actually do for bullying help?
+And how should a parent broach this bullying behavior in a way that is most effective in achieving results?

 Answer | Jason Culp

-Schools are full of people who care deeply about the well-being of children.
-As such, the vast majority of teachers will respond if they are clearly informed that bullying issues is occurring in or near their classroom.
-It’s important, though, to ask for help in a constructive and thoughtful way.
+Schools are full of people who care deeply about the well-being of the children they look after.
+As such, the vast majority of teachers you could contact will respond if they are clearly informed that bullying issues is occurring in or near their classroom.
+It’s important, however, to remember to ask for help in a constructive and thoughtful way.
 Confrontation will only exacerbate the problem.
 To this end, one educator shares his thoughts on how best to go about this below.

 Bullying and Teachers